3 days in Berlin may not be enough time to see this sprawling city, but you can still see a lot in that time!

 The Reichstag, or the Bundestag as it is known today, is an impressive building and the home of the German parliament.

-It is a beautiful building, and with so much history around the place, you have to visit it!
+It is a beautiful building, and with so much history around the place, you have to visit it to learn more about German history!

-Originally constructed in 1894, it has been set on fire in 1933, and badly damaged after the end of the Second World War.
+Originally constructed in 1894, it has been set on fire in 1933, and badly damaged after the end of World War II.

 It has now been restored to its former glory, and it’s well worth going inside, where you can get some amazing views of the city from the Norman Foster-designed dome which sits atop the building.

-If you’re a keen lover of history like me, then the Reichstag has to be included in your itinerary during your three days in Berlin!
+If you’re a keen lover of history like me, then the Reichstag has to be included in your itinerary during your Berlin travel itinerary!

 Berlin Wall/East Side Gallery